 - For Open Sim you can set up a free account on Kitely (follow the instructions on their web site).
 We cannot give full technical support for the installation and running of the software, but they can.

 - You will need a viewer for Open Sim.
 We use Firestorm (one version works with Open Sim and SL, the other is for Open Sim only).
 Please Note - Second Life's own viewer only works in SL.

 - Once you are in-world, practise walking in a straight line, using your camera, and some of the more complicated things you can do.
 An hour or two spent on this, will save you a lot of frustration later.

 - To join a session you need to know where we will be meeting.
 So start your viewer and log into our Discord server.

 - Make sure your settings are correct before you join a session.
 You can find help with your voice settings here, these instructions are valid for any virtual world that uses Vivox.

 - And of course you are free to visit any virtual world with no restrictions, apart from age.
 You will be amazed at the people you will meet and the things you will see.
 If you are sensitive we recommend you set your preferences to M and G - Mature and General.
 It's up to you if you want to use the A setting (Adult), but you won't find us there.

 How do you access these voice sessions?

-You can simply join us, or if you need a bit more help you can send Lynne your Kitely id via the forum.
-She will then send you a contact request in Kitely.
-(Please do not post your id on Lynne's wall).
+If you find us, you can simply join us, or if you need a bit more help you can send Teach your Open Sim id via the forum.
+(Please do not post your id on Teach's wall).